htmldbjs/htmldbjs/docs/methods/isNumeric.md

 ### `HTMLDB.isNumeric`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method checks whether the given `text` is numeric (letter) or not.

 #### Description